-When the amount of sodium in fluids outside cells drops, water moves into the cells to balance the levels.
+When the amount of sodium in fluids outside cells drops below normal, water moves into the cells to balance the levels.
 This causes the cells to swell with too much water.
-Although most cells can handle this swelling, brain cells cannot, because the skull bones confine them.
-Brain swelling causes most of the symptoms of hyponatremia.
+Brain cells are especially sensitive to swelling, and this causes many of the symptoms of low sodium.

 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
 Blood and urine tests will be done.

-The cause of hyponatremia must be diagnosed and treated.
-In some cases, cancer may cause the condition, and radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.
+The cause of low sodium must be diagnosed and treated.
+If cancer is the cause of the condition, then radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.

 Other treatments depend on the specific type of hyponatremia.